 Yes!
 Many schools choose to implement with a single grade, or on a rolling basis so that they are not overwhelmed by students needing follow-up.

-We recommend purchasing one copy of the program per school.
+Program pricing is based on a one-program-per-school model.
 While you have access to the program, you can download and print as many copies of program materials as you need for your students.

 Do we need to purchase the program again every year?